 The Library In The Moated Manor

-Last Monday, as well as visiting Packwood House, I visited Baddesley Clinton.
+Last Monday, I visited Packwood House, and I visited Baddesley Clinton.
 A moated manor with a library I fell in love with.
-Being less then a ten minute drive away, you could easily visit two National Trust sites in one day.
+Less than a ten-minute drive away, you could easily see two National Trust sites in one day.

 The Manor

 Of course, there is more to the historical manor than the library.
 It was the home of the Ferrer family for over 500 years, quite a legacy!
-Built in the late 1500’s, it also became a safe haven for priests during Queen Elizabeth I’s reign.
+Built, in the late 1500s, it also became a haven for priests during Queen Elizabeth I’s reign.
 Known as “priest’s holes”, these hidden chambers were built into fireplaces, attics, staircases and even in the privies.

 The courtyard was very picture-esq